Club Safeguarding Officers

 ECB Safe Hands

-Safeguarding for Specialist Roles (online)
+Safeguarding for Specialist Roles (free online course)

-‘Safeguarding for Specialist Roles’ is made up of one 60-minute module, suitable for everybody whatever their role in cricket, and four shorter bolt-on modules; one of which is the one for Safeguarding Officers:
+The course is made up of one 60-minute module, suitable for everybody whatever their role in cricket, and four shorter bolt-on modules.
+The bolt-on module that must be taken by Safeguarding Officers is the Safeguarding for Committee Members & Club Safeguarding Officers.
+For more information, please click here.

 For more information, please contact Karen Smith: